FAIRDataTeam/FAIRDataPoint/README.md

 there is no possibility of how to change it.

 ### API documentation

-`FAIRDataPoint` (fdp) api comes with an embedded [swagger document] (http://swagger.io/), the details of api calls can be found here.
-To access the fdp swagger document please visit the following url via web browser
+`FAIRDataPoint` (FDP) API comes with an embedded [swagger document](http://swagger.io/), the details of API calls can be found here.
+To access the FDP swagger document please visit the following url via web browser:

- `<TOMCAT_BASE_URL>/fdp/swagger-ui.html`
+ `<BASE_URL>/swagger-ui.html`

- `An example swagger doc uri :` http://localhost:8084/fdp/swagger-ui.html
+An example swagger URI: http://localhost:8080/swagger-ui.html

 In the current implementation the `REPOSITORY` layer metadata is automatically created, however this metadata can be updated through PATCH calls.
 The metadata of `other` layers can be stored in the `FAIRDataPoint` through POST calls.
-The table below gives an overview of api calls allowed on different `FAIR metadata` layers.
+The table below gives an overview of API calls allowed on different `FAIR metadata` layers.

 |Metadata layer|GET|POST|PATCH|
 | :---: | :---: | :---: | :---: |